aetperf/pymeteofr/docs/usage.rst

 .. parsed-literal::
     -- GetCapabilities request --

-This can be useful for exemple if several hours have passed since a product was chosen.
+This can be useful for example if several hours have passed since a product was chosen.
 Now what if we want to look at the list of available run times?
 This is done using the ``list_available_run_times`` method:

 .. code:: ipython3